 Cocoa, Carob, and Histamine Intolerance

-Neither contains significant histamine BUT cocoa powder and dark chocolate contain other biogenic amines that cause some of the same problems as histamine.
+Neither contains significant histamine BUT cocoa powder and dark chocolate contain other biogenic amines that cause some of the same problems as histamine if you’re sensitive to other biogenic amines.

 Physicians believe that biogenic amines can trigger migraine headaches too, although some studies call this idea into question.
 (3)

-Still, cocoa and chocolate may not be the best option if you have histamine intolerance or suffer from migraine headaches.
+Still, cocoa and chocolate aren’t the best option if you have histamine intolerance or suffer from migraine headaches.

 But what if you don’t have migraine headaches and you crave something “chocolatey?”